 Chicken kofta is a simple low-carb, paleo, and whole30 Middle Eastern food that can be served endless ways.
 And it’s done in under 30 minutes!

-Kofta, kefta, kafta…it’s spelled differently depending on which Middle Eastern cuisine you are following.
-Regardless, the basic concept is the same – balls of ground meat mixed with spices and onions.
+Kofta, kefta, kafta…it’s spelled differently depending on which region is making it.
+Regardless of where it’s from, the basic concept is the same – balls of ground meat mixed with spices and onions.
 Very simple but packed with flavor.

 I travel to the Middle East every few years and one of the things I look forward to the most is the food.
 I LOVE Middle Eastern food.
 Especially shawarma and kebabs.
 Kofta kebabs are as simple as it gets in my opinion.